Balkan Mountains: Etymology

 Other names used to refer to the mountains in different time periods include Aemon, Haemimons, Hem, Emus, the Slavonic Matorni gori and the Turkish Kocabalkan.

+Mythology

+According to the mythology, the origin of the range is that King Haemus and his wife Rhodope were transformed into mountains, Haemus Mons (now known as the Balkan Mountains) and the Rhodope Mountains respectively, for daring to call themselves Zeus and Hera.

+Another myth states that during the clash between Typhon and Zeus, Typhon hurled entire mountains at the god, but Zeus deflected them with his thunderbolts, causing Typhon's blood to spill across the land.
+The mountain was named Haemus after this event, as the Greek word haima (αἷμα) means "blood".

 Geography

-Geologically, the Balkan Mountains are a mountain chain of fold mountains, a "young" part of the Alp-Himalayan chain that stretches across most of Europe and Asia.
-It can be divided into two parts: the main Balkan Chain and the Pre-Balkans (Fore-Balkan) to the north, which intrude slightly into the Danubian Plain.
-To the south, the mountains border the Sub-Balkan valleys - a row of 11 valleys running from the Bulgarian border with Serbia east to the Black Sea, separating the Balkan mountains from a chain of other mountains known as Srednogorie which includes Vitosha and Sredna Gora.
+The Balkan Mountains are, technically, a chain of fold mountains—mountains formed by the compression and breaking of layers of rock.
+On a geological time scale, they are a rather young and recently formed part of the Alp-Himalayan chain which stretches across most of Eurasia.
+The Balkan Mountains can be divided into two parts—the main Balkan Chain and the Pre-Balkans (Fore-Balkan) to the north, which extend slightly onto the Danubian Plain.
+To the south, the mountains border the Sub-Balkan valleys, a row of 11 valleys running from the Bulgarian-Serbian border east to the Black Sea, separating the Balkan Mountains from a chain of other ranges known as Srednogorie (which includes Vitosha and Sredna Gora).

-The range consists of around 30 distinct mountains.
-Within Bulgaria the Balkan Mountains can be divided into three sections:
+The Balkan Mountains consist of around 30 distinct peaks; within Bulgaria, the range can be divided into three sections: